 Differently from Yelapa, Quimixto is a nice beach where you can relax and have a delicious meal after an energizing walk up to a waterfall.

-Spend a day in the Botanical garden
+Spend a day in the Vallarta Botanical gardens

 Among the best attractions nearby Puerto Vallarta, the Botanical Garden is my favorite.
 I love to visit the botanical garden of every place I go where it’s available.
 The one in Puerto Vallarta is one of the most beautiful I have seen.
 It’s totally worth a visit.
 And you can also have a lovely lunch while watching the birds and the beautiful landscape.